Peach Cobbler Cinnamon Rolls

 - Once the rolls are done baking, allow them to cool for 5 minutes before icing.

-- For the peach cobbler topping: In a small saucepan over medium-low heat, add in the sliced peaches, butter, brown sugar, cinnamon, nutmeg, and salt.
+- For the peach cobbler topping: In a small saucepan over medium-low heat, add the sliced peaches, butter, brown sugar, cinnamon, nutmeg, and salt.
 Carefully stir (to avoid overly breaking the peach slices) the mixture together to combine and cook until the sugar begins to dissolve, about 2-3 minutes.
-Once the mixture is nice and warm and sugar has dissolved, remove from heat.
+Once the mixture is nice and warm and the sugar has dissolved, remove from heat.
 If using, pour in the bourbon and stir to combine.
-Then allow to cool for 5 minutes.
+Then allow it to cool for 5 minutes.

 Notes